 Day 8-10: Rome

 Rome is a city that will capture your heart the moment you arrive.
-It’s incredibly to see so much history packed into one place, and so much of it is scattered right in the middle of a modern city.
+It’s amazing to see so much history packed into one place, and so much of it is scattered right in the middle of a modern city.
 There’s really no where else like it.
 Plus the food.
 You have to go on a food tour and witness it first hand.

 PRO TIP: Skip the line tickets are necessary in Rome, especially during high season.
 You won’t waste time waiting in huge lines.